-The principle of a dis-endorsement label would be to highlight that a product is energy inefficient.
-Manufacturers and suppliers will not apply such a negative label on their products voluntarily; therefore a mandatory scheme would be required.
+The principle of a dis-endorsement label is to highlight that a product is energy inefficient.
+Manufacturers and suppliers will not apply such a negative label on their products voluntarily, so this must be a mandatory scheme.
 Manufacturers and suppliers would be expected to strongly oppose the introduction of such a scheme.

-However, a dis-endorsement label is very unlikely to be effective for CCAC, as they are not a retail item, but are instead sold on the basis of their technical specifications and price.
-Consequently the label would not be seen until the product is being installed, and then it probably would only be seen by the installation contractor and not by the endpurchaser, the building owner or developer.
+A dis-endorsement label is very unlikely to be effective for CCAC, as they are not a retail item but are sold on the basis of their technical specifications and price.
+Consequently the label would not be seen until the product is being installed, and it would only be seen by the installation contractor and probably not by the end-purchaser, the building owner or developer.
 The resulting impact of the dis-endorsement label scheme is therefore likely to be minimal.